-Having just completed mine I feel I have picked up information along the way that is still fresh that I can pass on to you guys to help you with yours.
-Here is a little list of things of 10 tips to help you prepare and write your dissertation.
+Having just completed mine I feel I have picked up information along the way that is still fresh that I can pass on to help you with yours.
+Here are ten tips to help you prepare and write your dissertation.

 It is really important to talk about a subject that you have a lot of interest in.
-This is going to take you the best part of your third year to complete and you need to have a vested interest in the subject to be able to cope with the amount of research, reading and writing you will do.
-Try and think back throughout your training to things you are passionate about, things that have held your interest or things you want to know more about.
+Your dissertation is going to take you the best part of your third year to complete, and you need to have a vested interest in the subject to be able to cope with the amount of research, reading and writing you will do.
+Try and think back through your training to things you are passionate about, things that have held your interest or things you want to know more about.
 This will help narrow your focus and make the time spent easier to deal with.

-...preferably at the end of your second year when you have a break in between assignments and starting third year.
+...preferably at the end of Year 2 when you have a break in between assignments and starting third year.
 To some this may seem very early but I can promise you it is worth it.
 The last thing you want is to be starting your dissertation and then finding that your topic has little to no primary research on the subject, making it very difficult to write a literature review.

 You'll need to search properly for research and write a section on how you did this in your dissertation.
 Not only will this give you marks but you do not want to miss out on important pieces of research because you could not use the databases to the best of your ability.
 Half of your workload and hours for this project will be finding and reading relevant and appropriate literature on your topic.

 Many students make the mistake of leaving contact with their supervisor very late or even not at all.
-Your supervisor is there to help guide you through your assignment and is the most useful tool you have in writing your review.
+Your supervisor is there to help guide you through your assignment and is the most useful tool you have in writing your dissertation.
 Make early contact once you know who they are, discuss your topic ideas and keep in regular contact via meetings and email after this.
 You can tell the difference between the work of those students who have worked with their supervisors and those who haven't.